cryptpad/e2e-test-suite/Readme.md

 ```

 These tests will run in parallel mode using two workers (default).
-You can set another browser/OS combination of your choosing using the `projects` flag (see 'Choose browser and OS/device').
+You can set another browser/OS combination of your choosing using the `projects` flag (see [Choose browser and OS/device](## Choose browser and OS/device)).

 > :information_source:
 > If the command to run tests is used without the `projects` flag, the chosen tests will run on all available `projects` listed in `playwright.config.js`.

-2. If running tests for logged-in users (see 'Required environment for authenticated tests' above) run:
+2. If running tests for logged-in users (see [Required environment for authenticated tests](## Required environment for authenticated tests)) run:

 ```bash
 npx playwright test loggedin --workers=1 --project='chrome@latest:OSX Ventura'